syncfusion-content/blazor-docs/blazor/pivot-table/filtering.md

 * Label filtering
 * Value filtering

-To know about **Filtering** in Blazor Pivot Table component, you can check on this video.
+To have a quick glance about **Filtering** in the Blazor Pivot Table, watch this video:

 {% youtube
 "youtube:https://www.youtube.com/watch?v=r6__Vaz4FDg"%}